 The NCWRC North Carolina Alligators Project is gathering sight observations of American alligators (Alligator mississippiensis) in the state to improve understanding of its geographic range and population status.

-The NCWRC North Carolina Sea Turtle Project monitors sea turtle populations on our state’s beaches, a massive undertaking that relies heavily on volunteers like you to help find and guard nests, stranded and injured sea turtles.
+The North Carolina Sea Turtle Project run by NCWRC monitors sea turtle populations on our state’s beaches, a massive undertaking that relies heavily on volunteers to find and guard nests, stranded and injured sea turtles.

 Using photographs, artificial intelligence, or permanent marking, the Turtle Trekkers at Piedmont Wildlife Center and the Box Turtle Connection at UNC Greensboro enlist volunteers to help monitor declining populations of our state reptile, the Eastern Box Turtle (Terrapene carolina), throughout North Carolina.

-Tracking Red-Eared Sliders and Gecko Watch are iNaturalist projects dedicated to tracking the spread of red-eared slider turtles (Trachemys scripta elegans) and the Mediterranean house gecko (Hemidactylus turcicus) outside of their native ranges.
+Tracking Red-Eared Sliders and Gecko Watch are iNaturalist projects dedicated to tracking the spread of the red-eared slider turtle (Trachemys scripta elegans) and the Mediterranean house gecko (Hemidactylus turcicus) outside of their native ranges.
 Both of these invasive species have become established in North Carolina.
-Help monitor these invasive species by reporting your observations.